Natxo09/quick-homes/README.md

 ## 🌟 Features

-- **Server-Side Only** - Clients don't need to install the mod to join your server
+- **Server-Side Compatible** - Works perfectly when installed only on the server
 - **Simple Commands** - Easy to use home management system
 - **Multi-Dimension Support** - Set homes in any dimension
 - **Teleport Animation** - Beautiful animations with configurable delay
+- **Smart Language System** - Automatic language detection with server-side fallback
-- **Multi-Language** - Supports EN, ES, FR, DE, IT, PT-BR
+- **Multi-Language Support** - EN, ES, FR, DE, IT, PT-BR
 - **Persistent Storage** - Homes are saved per world
-- **Highly Configurable** - Customize max homes, teleport delay, and more
+- **Highly Configurable** - Customize max homes, teleport delay, language, and more

 ## 📝 Commands